-- When restoring an OS from a backup to another physical computer or a Hyper-V / VMware / VirtualBox virtual machine (the recovery from Bare Metal Recovery to another hardware, as an individual case);
+- When you restore Windows from a backup to another physical computer or to a Hyper-V, VMware, or VirtualBox virtual machine (or in bare metal recovery scenarios to other hardware);

-- When migrating a physical system using a computer image (created for example using disk2vhd) and deploying a new virtual machine from this image;
+- If you are using a Windows image to migrate a physical machine (for example, using disk2vhd) and deploying a new virtual machine from that VHD image;

-- After switching the SATA controller mode in BIOS from AHCI to IDE or vice versa (in this case, simply open the BIOS settings and restore the original SATA settings);
+- After switching the SATA controller mode in BIOS from AHCI to IDE/RAID or vice versa (in this case, simply open the BIOS settings and restore the original SATA settings);

-- When replacing a motherboard and/or a hard drive controller.
+- When replacing a motherboard and/or hard disk controller;

-In the debug mode you can see that Windows boot stops at the stage of loading the CLASSPNP.SYS driver.
+In debug mode, you can see that Windows boot stops at the CLASSPNP.SYS driver loading stage.

-In the Registry Editor window, go to the registry hive HKEY_LOCAL_MACHINE and select File -> Load Hive in the Registry Editor window.
+Navigate to the HKEY_LOCAL_MACHINE registry hive and select File -> Load Hive in the Registry Editor window.
 Select the \Windows\System32\config\SYSTEM file on the local server drive (don’t confuse it with the WinPE drive).
-This file stores the system part of the registry your local Windows copy.
+This file stores the system part of your Windows registry.